 Study hard for the SAT; the typical score of applicants to Oberlin is 1,355.
 About 46.0% of applicants submit ACT scores, with the typical score being in the 30 range.
 Interested in knowing more details on Oberlin College's campus?
 Go on a virtual tour.

 College for Creative Studies is a great option for students pursuing a Film, Video & Photographic Arts degree.
 Detroit, Michigan is an excellent setting for individuals who relish the active urban lifestyle.

 You might want to invest in an ACT prep course before you take the test because the typical ACT score is 23.
 This school also has graduate degree programs for students who wish to proceed after earning a bachelor's degree.
 Get an idea of what campus life at College for Creative Studies is really like by watching a few campus videos.

 It's difficult to beat Columbus College of Art and Design if you want to study Film, Video & Photographic Arts.
 A popular choice for undergrads, there are approximately 30 learners studying this degree at Columbus College of Art and Design.
 The setting in a main urban center is great for young people looking for enough options for networking, excitement, and exploration.

 There is an advanced degree program obtainable for those who are intrigued.
 Even if you're not from Ohio, you won't feel as if you're the odd one out at this school.
 About 16.1% of undergrads are from out-of-state.
 For details, look at college scorecard.

 Calvin College is a wonderful decision for students pursuing a Film, Video & Photographic Arts degree.
 Grand Rapids, Michigan is the best location for young people who enjoy the fast-paced urban lifestyle.

 Grand Valley State University is a good decision for students pursuing a Film, Video & Photographic Arts degree.
-The neighborhood of Allendale, Michigan, is great for learners who like a quiet, suburban region.
+Prefer a large student body?
+This school has over 20,000 students on campus.